 At the end of each legislative session, all new public Acts are consolidated and published by the King's Printer in looseleaf format.
 The consolidation is assigned an "amendment" or "consolidation" number and cut-off date for publication.
 Any amendments to existing Acts, that are in force at the cut-off date, are included and are blended into the original text (consolidated).
 A Table of Legislative Changes keeps track of the amendments, both those that are in force and those that are not in force at the cut-off date.

 Often referred to as the "looseleaf" the consolidated statutes are formatted for insertion into the binder volumes of the most recent Statute Revision, so that the statutes may be kept up-to-date.

 The electronic (unofficial) version of the Consolidated Statutes is available on BC Laws.

-To purchase official print consolidations contactCrown Publications, Queen's Printer.
+To purchase official print consolidations contactCrown Publications, King's Printer.

 The period of time during which new material is incorporated into an instalment of the statutes and regulations.
 The date that accompanies each consolidation is the end date for that consolidation period, and serves as the cut-off date for publication.

 Includes Corporate registry notices for company, extra-provincial company and societies filings such as Amalgamations, Change of Name, Continuations (In and Out), Dissolutions, Incorporations, Intent to Cancel Registrations, Intent to Dissolve, Limited Restorations, Registrations Cancelled, Restorations.

 The company and extra-provincial company notices include data from January 2003 to present.
 The society notices include data from August 2011 to present.
 The Corporate Registry notices are available on BC Laws.